mikeobrien/Gribble/README.md

         IEnumerable<TEntity> ExecuteMany<TEntity>(string name, object parameters = null);
     }

-We create a `StoredProcedure` by passing in a connection manager, an optional class map (Only used when returning entities) and an optional profiler.
-You can create a `StoredProcedure` with the new keyword or one of the static factory methods.
+We create a `StoredProcedure` object by passing in a connection manager, an optional class map (Only used when returning entities) and an optional profiler.
+You can create a `StoredProcedure` object with the new keyword or one of the static factory methods.
 There is a connection manager that takes a `System.Data.SqlConnection` or connection string and one that takes an `NHibernate.ISession` (When using NHibernate integration).

     // Connection string and console profiler
     using (var connectionManager = new ConnectionManager("server=localhost..."))
     {
-        var database = Database.Create(connectionManager, profiler: new ConsoleProfiler());
+        var storedProcedure = StoredProcedure.Create(connectionManager, profiler: new ConsoleProfiler());
         ...
     }